nameissaurabh/ML-Techiniques/README.md

-This repository explores the implementation of common Feature Engineering and Models selection techniques in machine learning.
+This repository explores the implementation of common Feature Engineering and Models selection techniques in machine learning model building.